-WWE News, Rumors: Updated Card For ‘Payback’ – Raw Vs. SmackDown Match Confirmed, Rumored Matches
+WWE News, Rumors: Updated Card For ‘Payback’ – ‘Raw’ Vs. ‘SmackDown’ Match Confirmed, Rumored Matches

 Another WrestleMania 33 title rematch will see Neville put the Cruiserweight belt on the line once more against Austin Aries.

 The fourth and final confirmed match for Payback has the Hardy Boyz defending their Raw Tag Team Titles against the team of Cesaro and Sheamus.
-This could end up stealing the show as it will be the high-flying talent of the brothers against the hard-hitting combo which previously held the titles months ago.
+This could end up stealing the show as it will be the high-flying talent of the brothers against the hard-hitting combo who previously held the titles months ago.

-There will be at least three or four more matches added to Payback before it actually rolls around with Den of Geek believing that Samoa Joe vs. Seth Rollins will be one of them.
+There will be at least three or four more matches added to Payback before it actually rolls around, with Den of Geek believing that Samoa Joe vs. Seth Rollins will be one of them.
 After seeing Joe attack Rollins last night on Raw, this rumor seems even more likely to become a reality now.

 Speaking on that front, the actions of Braun Strowman against Roman Reigns is also likely to lead to another match between the two men.
-Sports Keeda reported a couple of days ago that the rumors state these two will battle it out on the next PPV since Brock Lesnar likely won’t have a match.
+Sportskeeda reported a couple of days ago that the rumors state these two will battle it out on the next PPV since Brock Lesnar likely won’t have a match.

-Current confirmed matches for Payback as of this writing:
+Below are the current confirmed matches for Payback as of this writing.

 - WWE Championship (?) – House of Horrors: Randy Orton (c) vs. Bray Wyatt